Skip to content

 vi /etc/telegraf/telegraf.conf

-1. Enable HTTP monitoring
+1. Enable HTTP detection

 [[inputs.http_response]]